Theory of the correlated quantum Zeno effect in a monitored qubit dimer: No-click dynamics

 The appearance of dynamically forbidden states can be understood from the no-click flow by considering how clicks combine with it.
 From a generic point $(\tl, ~\tr)$, clicks can take the system to one of $(\pi, ~\tr)$, $(\tl, ~\pi)$, or $(\pi, ~\pi)$, that is to the right edge, top edge, or right-top corner of the plots, respectively.
 In the $t \rightarrow \infty$ limit that we are considering, all trajectories eventually click, independently of the initial conditions.
 Without loss of generality, we can thus focus on trajectories with starting points on the top or right edges of the figure.
 By inspecting the no-click flow in the right panels of Fig. \ref{fig:gutz_combo}, we can then conclude that in the ergodic region all states are reachable.
 In the correlated Zeno region, there is a region close to the bottom-left corner that cannot be reached by trajectories that have their starting point on the top and right edges; In standard Zeno region then entire intervals of $\tl$ and $\tr$ are eventually depleted by clicks that take the system to the state $(\pi, ~\pi)$.

 Summarizing, the three distinct regimes of the two-qubit system under varying measurement strengths $\lambda_1$ and $\lambda_2$ are in one-to-one correspondence with the structure of the flow of the no-click evolution.
 The boundaries between the different regimes depicted in Fig. \ref{fig:sketch+phase-diagram} can be thus obtained by studying the structure of the PDF or, equivalently, computing the fixed points of the $(\tl(t), \tr(t))$ flow under the non-Hermitian evolution.

-Notably, the topologically distinct regimes are a key feature of the quantum jump dynamics.
-Different measurement schemes, such as Quantum State Diffusion, would lead to the disappearance of the forbidden region, as shown in Appendix~\ref{sec:stoch-appendix}, which is the case for a single qubit dynamics as well.
+Particularly, the boundary between the ergodic and the Zeno regimes is determined by the condition for the appearance of diagonal fixed points through a saddle-node bifurcation, while the boundary between the correlated and standard Zeno regimes is set by the change in stability of the fixed point in $\tl=\tr\in[-\pi/2,0]$.
+A full semi analytical treatment to determine these boundaries is presented in Appendix~\ref{app:phase_diag}.
+Notably, the latter boundary can be written as